 Replacement Degree Certificates

-Replacement degree certificates are only issued by the College in exceptional cases, under the conditions outlined in the Regulations for the Replacement of Lost or Damaged Diplomas (pdf).
+Replacement degree certificates are only issued by the College in exceptional cases.

 Degree certificates are issued in the full legal name as registered by the College at the point of award conferral.
 No change can be made to a student’s name after graduation unless the name change is related to a gender reassignment, in which case the College will need legal proof of name change such as a statutory declaration of name change or Deed Poll, prior to the re-issue of the degree award documentation.
 For further information, please contact the Assessment Records Team at firstname.lastname@example.org

 It is expected that cases of non-receipt of the original degree award documentation will be raised with the College within 12 months of the award conferral date.